Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Logarithmic approximation for the backward glory effect

 \section{Logarithmic approximation for the backward glory effect}

-In this appendix, we are going to explore a different kind of approximation to determine the deflection angle (\ref{nfs}).
+In this appendix, we will explore a different kind of approximation to determine the deflection angle (\ref{nfs}).
 The main idea is to obtain a semi-analytic expression for the glory impact parameter $b_{g}$ and its derivative.
 To do so, we consider the R.H.S of (\ref{Eq:orbiteq}) for the critical impact parameter and determine its roots,

 where the $\beta$-parameter is defined as